MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 First, I'd like to establish that NGINX is completely separate program to your Django app.
 NGINX is running inside its own process, while Django is running inside a WSGI server process, such as Gunicorn.
+In this post I will sometimes refer to Gunicorn and Django interchangeably.

 ![nginx as a separate process]({attach}/img/nginx-separate-process.png)